 6.3.
-Modeling a fire scenario
+Modelling a fire scenario

-A pool fire is a specific type of fire involving a flammable liquid in a pool, characterized by a steady, defined burning pattern, while a general fire encompasses a broader range of combustion scenarios with various fuels and behaviors.
-Below is a fire scenario.
+A pool fire is a specific type of fire involving a flammable liquid in a pool, characterized by a steady, defined burning pattern, while a regular fire encompasses a broader range of combustion scenarios with various fuels and behaviours.
+A fire scenario is presented below.